ben-jamming-reilly/OffCampus/README.md

 # RateMyLandLord

 A simple web app to for college students to find cheap affordable off-campus housing.
 RML is inspired by RateMyProfessor in the sense of commuity review.
-Post houses you've lived in and look other peoples experiences at that house and then get connected to a landlord.
+Post houses you've lived in and look at other peoples experiences at that house.
+Lastly, get connected with a landlord.

 ## To Configure